Kmeakin/walrus-report/src/30-implementation.md

 When converting to machine-code, LLVM will place these global arrays in a section of the executable for global, readonly data (such as the `.rodata` section in ELF executables).
 As a further optimiastion, we *deduplicate* string
-literals: identical string literal contents will be mapped to the same global byte array.
+literals: during codegen we maintain a `HashMap<String, PointerValue>` mapping each string literal contents to a global pointer.
 Thus the following program:

 ```rust
 fn main() {